Mr-vero/rails-api/README.md

 ### Authentication

-The system uses a custom token-based authentication (not JWT).
+The system uses a custom token-based authentication.
 Include the token in the Authorization header:
 ```
 Authorization: Bearer user_id:expiration:signature
 ```